sahilsk11/arcade/README.md

 In this version, the CPU will never accidently slap a Jack.
 In fact, the computer actually slaps faster as the game progresses.
 Think fast!

-#### White Jack

-Black Jack is a very common game, mostly played at Casinos.

 #### Magic Jacques

 When I started this project, my goal was to create a "magic trick" game involving playing cards.
 As I researched online, I found that mostly what makes a magic trick "magical" is that it's performed in person.
 Replicating this on a computer, and especially in a console environment, could be very challenging.